rosettatype/yrsa-rasa/README.md

 ## Download

-You can download the compiled fonts from **Release** folder of this repo or from the Google Fonts directory.
+You can download the compiled fonts from [Releases](https://github.com/rosettatype/yrsa-rasa/releases) section of this repo or from the Google Fonts directory (soon).
 Alternatively, you can find the in Adobe Typekit (soon).

 ## Building the fonts from source

-If you want to compile the fonts from sources, read the [production README](documentation/README.md).
+If you want to compile the fonts from sources, read the [production README](https://github.com/rosettatype/yrsa-rasa/documentation/README.md).

 ## Rosetta – world typography specialists